History of the Fluoride/Iodine Antagonism

 1940 - Wilson and DeEds (USA) report dental fluorosis in rats as a result of the synergistic action of fluoride and thyroid hormones.
 Results are described as "strikingly clearcut".

-1940 - In a second experiment the same investigators (DeEds et al, USA) show that thryotropin (TSH) causes identical bleaching of teeth (Dental Fluorosis) as does fluoride.
-To make sure, study is repeated - with identical results.
+1940 - In a second experiment the same investigators (DeEds et al, USA) show that thryotropin (TSH) causes identical bleaching of teeth (dental fluorosis) as does fluoride.
+To confirm, study is repeated - with identical results.

 1941 - Wilson (UK) reports in the Lancet on his findings that mottling of teeth is prevalent in the same areas in the UK which had previously been prevalent with goitre.